despolov/f1-stats/README.md

 ## TODO

-- add a route with all of the stints a drive made with a link from the Tyres route
+- Stints route
+  - stints breakdown should be in accordion
+  - all styles must be exported
+  - componets must be exported out of the route
+  - driver data should be rendered with an image
 - add tests on the components and utils